 Stop fighting — before it's too late.

-If you’re not fighting it in your relationship, you’re probably single.
-This isn’t to say that “his” and “her” boxing gloves should hang in the bathroom next to the towels, but fighting — even in healthy relationships — is part of a happily ever after, whether we like it or not.
+If you’re not fighting in your relationship, you’re probably single.
+Not that “his” and “her” boxing gloves should hang in the bathroom next to the towels, but fighting — even in healthy relationships — is part of a happily ever after, whether we like it or not.

-So if couples fights are constantly brining you down, there are some important questions to ask yourself that can help you learn how to resolve conflict and improve communication with your partner.
+So, if fights with your partner are constantly brining you down, there are some important questions to ask yourself that can help you learn how to resolve conflict and improve communication.

 Why do fights occur, even in healthy relationships, and how do you resolve conflict with your partner?